 In making provision for socially disadvantaged pupils, we recognise that not all pupils who receive free school meals will be disadvantaged.
 We also recognise that not all pupils from disadvantaged backgrounds are registered or qualify for free school meals.
 We therefore reserve the right to allocate Pupil Premium funding to support any pupil or groups of pupils we have identifies as being disadvantaged or vulnerable.

 We believe that support for Pupil Premium learners is at its most effective when it is tailored to the specific needs of that individual.
-However, some examples of how Sandymoor Ormiston Academy expects to use Pupil Premium below.
+However, some examples of how Sandymoor Ormiston Academy expects to use Pupil Premium can be found in our plan below.

 Our Pupil Premium strategy is reviewed every term and the official impact of spend is assessed every September for the previous year.